 Everyone knows that cosmetic surgery is expensive and typically not covered by health insurance.
 Yet each year, more and more people are having cosmetic surgery.
 What expenses can you expect?
 Can you afford to have a specific procedure?
 These facts will help you decide.

-A survey by the American Society of Plastic Surgeons found that in 2011, average surgeon fees for cosmetic procedures were:
+A survey by the American Society of Plastic Surgeons found that in 2014, average surgeon fees for cosmetic procedures nationwide were:

 There are additional costs.
 You must add in fees for anesthesia, operating room facilities, or other related expenses.
 The total bill can be 50% to 100% higher than the surgeon's fees above.